jeremysherriff/auckland_rubbish_collection/README.md

 You will need to restart Home Assistant before proceeding.

 ## Setup
-Requires that you find an enter the "an" value from the Auckland Council [Find your rubbish, recycling, and food scraps collection day](https://www.aucklandcouncil.govt.nz/rubbish-recycling/rubbish-recycling-collections/Pages/rubbish-recycling-collection-days.aspx) page.
+Requires that you find the "an" value from the search results page url after searching your location on the Auckland Council [Find your rubbish, recycling, and food scraps collection day](https://www.aucklandcouncil.govt.nz/rubbish-recycling/rubbish-recycling-collections/Pages/rubbish-recycling-collection-days.aspx) page.

 1. Browse to the above page
 2. Enter your address